shivam1741/networkig-internship/Week 2.md

 # Day 1 (OSI Model)

+## OSI Model:
-On the 1st day of the 2nd week I got to learn about OSI Modal and its layers with function of each.
+On the 1st day of the 2nd week I got to learn about **OSI Modal** and its layers with function of each.
 - **To remember its layers into sequance we learnt a trick that is "All People Seem To Need Data Processing".**
     * All- Application Layer(7)
     * People- Presentation Layer(6)